Attested: BANNA on the Rudge Cup and Amiens Patera Banna at position 151 in the Ravenna Cosmography; Inscription BANNIESS

-Notes: See chapter 6 here about archaeology at Banna, where there was a substantial settlement, civilian as well as military, which stayed busy into post-Roman times.
-The fort would certainly have received some supplies by water, and was near the high point of the Wall, a watershed of northern England, which prompted Selkirk (2001, p128) to wonder if the Romans dug a summit-level canal near there (roughly along modern Pow Charney Burn) to link the Tyne and Solway catchments.
+Where: The Roman fort at Birdoswald, Cumbria, NY615663, on Hadrian's Wall.
+It sits on flat ground above a steep slope down to the meandering river Irthing.
+See here (chapter 6) about its archaeology.
+A substantial settlement, civilian as well as military, stayed busy there into post-Roman times.
+Banna would certainly have received some supplies by water, and was near the high point of Hadrian's Wall, on a watershed of northern England, causing Selkirk (2001:128) to wonder if the Romans dug a summit-level canal near there, roughly along modern Pow Charney Burn, to link the Tyne and Solway catchments.

 Name origin: The situation of Banna is an excellent fit to how early Welsh dictionaries, notably Pughe (1834:148), defined bàn (noun) and banawg (adjective) as ‘prominent, conspicuous’.
 However, modern dictionaries have shifted to giving Welsh ban, Irish benn, and their Celtic cognates a primary meaning of something pointed and sticking up, such as ‘top, peak, horn, etc’, which does not fit Banna.
 A proto-Celtic form *bando- (Matasovic, 2009:54) is said to descend from PIE *bend- ‘protruding point’, which also led to words such as pen, penis, and pin.